 The mile and an eighth distance of the Kentucky Oaks is often limiting for many three-year-old fillies.
-Thus, a handicapper beginning a careful analysis of the contenders is well-served to focus on the issue stamina.
-Unlike the Kentucky Derby, horses based on the west coast have not fared as well in the Oaks in recent years.
-Since 2003, only one winner - Plum Pretty in 2011 - hailed from a west coast barn.
-East coast-based trainers Larry Jones and Todd Pletcher have each captured the Oaks three times in that span with Steve Asmussen winning twice.
+Thus, a Kentucky Oaks handicapper beginning a careful analysis of the Kentucky Oaks contenders is well-served to focus on the issue stamina.
+Unlike the Kentucky Derby, horses based on the West Coast have not fared as well in the Oaks in recent years.
+Since 2000, only four winners hailed from a California-based barn.
+East coast-based trainers Larry Jones and Todd Pletcher have each captured the Oaks three times in that span, with Steve Asmussen winning twice.

 Kentucky Oaks Results

 Recent Oaks winners have gone on to prove themselves as historically brilliant fillies.
 Rachel Alexandra's tour de force in 2009 was the filly's coming out party as an elite talent.
 The Hal Wiggins trainee romped by a jaw-dropping 20 1/4-lengths while being guided to the wire by Calvin Borel in a canter.
 The superstar filly was sold privately following the race with Steve Asmussen taking over the training duties.

 Rachel Alexandra would defeat Kentucky Derby winner Mine That Bird in the Preakness in her next start, making her the first filly to win that race in 85 years.
 Later in her three-year-old season, Rachel Alexandra would become the first filly or mare to win the Grade 1 Woodward Stakes - a race for older males.
 She was named the 2009 Horse of the Year.